bytesbydave/algorithms/Qustions/javascript.md

 ### What is the difference between a `Map` object and a plain object?

+- Map has built in `size`, `get`, `set`, `delete` methods
+- Map is directly iterable with for...of
+- keys can be any types
 - map object is iterable array of arrays where the individual array(array[0], array[1]) are key-value pairs
+- Map is used for more complex or dynamic scenarios

 ```
 Plain object